COVID-19 Vaccine Required!

 Pricing and Deposit

-$2,950 includes everything mentioned in the itinerary.
-Deposit of $500 is due at registration, after which the remaining $2,450 balance will be billed to you 6 months prior to the trip departure.
+The remaining balance will be billed to you 6 months prior to the trip departure.
 Once the event is 6 months out, all remaining balance is due.

 Based on Double Occupancy